tkdevops-commit/securing-data/README.md

 # securing-data
-Incorporating security measures in HTML using JS
+Incorporating security measures in HTML using JS.

 - Generating crypt key and data
 - Securing cookies